Ed94/SectoredLang/Docs/SNode Reference.md

 ## Enum

 Sector denoting a list of identifiers that are enumerated.
-An optional capture may be provided that resolves to a built-in type supported to be used with enumerations.
+An optional capture may be provided that resolves to a built-in type.
+Used to denote the type of the enum.

 Available Sectors : None